jbostoen/itop-jb-mail-to-ticket-automation-v2/readme.md

   * Examples: determining and linking additional contacts, saving emails to a folder, ...
   * Ticket fields should only be filled by one policy.
 That's why some of the default policies check whether some information (such as related contacts) hasn't been set yet.

-Furthermore, it includes some fixes which were also provided back to Combodo where it was implemented at a later point or not at all.
+Furthermore, this version includes some fixes that were also provided back to Combodo.
+Some were implemented at a later point, others not at all.

 ## Requirements

-* iTop 2.7: iTop 2.7.7 or higher
-* iTop 3.0: iTop 3.0.2 or higher.
+* Minimum iTop 3.2.

 * iTop extensions
   * [jb-framework](https://github.com/jbostoen/itop-jb-framework) - a generic framework shared among some of my extensions